kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 	<br>

-3. Great, you first traditional WAS server is configured.
-Let’s check our WebSphere Automation dashboard.
-Back to the browser, dashboard, confirm that the tWAS v9.0.5.6 is registered.
+    Great, you first traditional WAS server is configured.
+Let’s check the WebSphere Automation dashboard.

+3. Go back to the browser, navigate to the **Servers** dashboard, and confirm that the tWAS v9.0.5.6 server was registered.

     ![dashboard tWAS1](./lab1-media/media/image39.png)